Global well-posedness and large-time behavior of the compressible Navier-Stokes equations with hyperbolic heat conduction: Introduction

-The classical Fourier's law, which states that the heat flux is proportional to the temperature gradient, causes a paradoxical effect of infinite propagation speed for heat conduction.
-In order to accurately simulate the real process of heat conduction, Cattaneo's law is considered, which takes into account the finite speed of heat propagation.
-A natural question is that whether the optimal time-decay rates the heat flux for compressible flow would be different for these two laws.
-Since the large-time behavior of compressible Navier-Stokes equations with Fourier's law has been studied in \cite{MR555060}, the motivation of this paper is to address this question by studying the global well-posedness and large-time behavior of the classical solutions to the compressible Navier-Stokes system with the Cattaneo's law without any additional conditions on the relaxation time $\tau$.
-Moreover, due to the damping structure in Cattaneo's law, we obtain the optimal time-decay rates for the highest derivatives of the heat flux, which cannot be derived for the system with Fourier's law.
+In previous works \cite{MR4720751,MR4649149,MR4686805}, the time-decay rates of solutions were not shown to be optimal, as no lower bound of the decay rates was provided.
+Moreover, due to the damping structure in Cattaneo's law, the decay rates of heat flux should be faster than density and velocity even for highest order derivatives.
+To fill these gaps, we aim to establish the optimal decay estimates of the solution to the NSC system by using spectral analysis instead of the pure energy method in this paper.
+Different from the large-time behavior of compressible Navier-Stokes equations with Fourier's law has been studied in \cite{MR555060}, the motivation of this paper is to address this question by studying the global well-posedness and large-time behavior of the classical solutions to the compressible Navier-Stokes system with the Cattaneo's law without any additional conditions on the relaxation time $\tau$.
+Moreover, due to the damping structure in Cattaneo's law, we first obtain the optimal time-decay rates for the highest order derivatives of the heat flux, which cannot be derived for the system with Fourier's law.

 More precisely, our first results on the global existence and upper bound time decay rates of classical solutions to the Cauchy problem \eqref{NSC}-\eqref{NSI-2} is given as \begin{thm} Let $s\geq 3$ be an integer.
 Assume that the initial data $(\rho_0-\rho_*,u_0,\theta_0-\theta_*,q_0)\in H^s(\mathbb{R}^3)$ satisfying